ArianPaymozd/OmniSync_Assessment/README.md

 # Getting Started!
 To start the project just go to the root directory where the docker-compose.yml is located and run npm install (just to be safe) and 'docker compose up --build'.
 Everything should start up automatically
+You should not have to but if the default postgres user/password or ports give you issues you can change all of them in the .env and docker-compose.yml (make sure you do both).
+For ports only change the ones labled 5433

 # Environment Dependencies
 To run this project you need the following software installed: